Mentoring: Finding A UK Mentor

 The very last thing you want to do is hire a mentor who is not truly interested in your story or challenges!
 Successful coaching and mentoring are all about showing passion towards the problems individuals are experiencing and wanting to express.
 A mentor who doesn’t take pride in their mentees will render little or no help to you!
 Therefore, always look for someone who is passionate about helping you.
 The best mentors are excited to support your journey and provide the guidance they wished they had been provided with in the past.

 2. Always Learning

 The importance of continuous learning in mentorship is often underestimated; with some mentors fixed in their methods of teaching and feedback.
-Mentors which optimise a growth mindset look to attend seminars, conferences and workshops to enhance their industry knowledge.
+Mentors who optimise a growth mindset look to attend seminars, conferences, and workshops to enhance their industry knowledge.
 They continue to seek challenges regardless of their success; constantly updating their knowledge.